Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/hyperlink/gethistory/_index.md

 ---
 title: getHistory
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/hyperlink/gethistory/
+url: /php-java/aspose.slides/hyperlink/gethistory/
 ---

-## getHistory()  function
+## getHistory()  method

  Determines whether the target of the parent hyperlink shall be added to a list of viewed hyperlinks when it is invoked.
  Read/write  boolean.

-### Result
+### Returns
 boolean